kyverno/website/content/en/policies/pod-security/default/disallow-selinux.md

 ---
 type: "docs"
-title: Disallow Selinux
+title: Disallow SELinux
-linkTitle: Disallow Selinux
+linkTitle: Disallow SELinux
-weight: 44
+weight: 34
 description: >
     SELinux options can be used to escalate privileges and should not be allowed.
 ---